AnggaR96s/Reforestation/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## I couldn't figure out how the seat belt worked.
+Then it just clicked.